 What is a Razor Burn?

-You can describe it in many ways, but the definition is “skin irritation.”
-When shaving goes wrong, you’re likely to form itchy red bumps, overall redness and inflammation, and that burning, hot sensation that makes putting on clothes just torturous.
-Some people call it a “rash” rather than a burn, but either way, it’s a sign that you somehow damaged your skin when shaving.
+You can describe it in many ways, but the definition is temporary “skin irritation.”
+When shaving goes wrong, you’re likely to form itchy red bumps, overall temporary redness and inflammation, and that burning, hot sensation that makes putting on clothes just torturous.
+Some people call it a “rash” rather than a burn, but either way, it’s a sign that you somehow agitated your skin when shaving.

-What causes the damage?
+What causes this?
 It can be a number of things, but some of the more common culprits are a dull razor, too much pressure, shaving too fast, failing to use a gel or lotion, or incorrect preparation of the skin.

 How to Shave Safely

 Making your skin more comfortable involves two steps: shaving safely and treating any problems immediately.
 Here are a few tips to help you reduce your risk of suffering any irritation in the first place:

-- Exfoliate: Exfoliation helps get rid of dead skin cells that can trap tiny hairs.
-Without regular exfoliation, shaving can leave trapped hairs behind, causing red, inflamed bumps.
+- Exfoliate: Without regular exfoliation, shaving can leave trapped hairs behind, causing red, temporarily inflamed bumps.
 You may be used to exfoliating your face, but not your legs or underarms.
 A day or two before shaving, try the Ayurvedic Facial Scrub mixed with water on your legs, and maybe a little under your arms as well, depending on how sensitive your skin is.
-This will help loosen up that dead skin, so when you shave a day or two later, the skin will be ready.
 It’s best not to exfoliate and shave the same day, however—too much for skin to handle.